yoshi-gd/OOP-Sorting-algorithms/README.md

 ## Conclusion:

-In conclusion this mini project allowed me to explore different sorting algorithms, how they work internally, the importance of the 4 pillars of OOP.
+In conclusion this mini project allowed me to explore different sorting algorithms, how they work internally, the importance of the 4 pillars of OOP and error handling.
 In the future this code may be updated to add more algorithms to experiment their efficiency.